syncfusion-content/uwp-docs/uwp/SfDataGrid/Getting-Started.md

 # Getting Started

-The SfDataGrid control for Universal Windows is used to display collection of data in rows and columns.
+The SfDataGrid control for Universal Windows Platform is used to display collection of data in rows and columns.
 It includes editing and data shaping features (Sorting, grouping, filtering and etc) that allows the end users to easily manage the data.

 Following are the key features of SfDataGrid control,